 - by calling 1800 800 007, 6am- midnight daily

-- or in person, at selected retailers and train stations.
+- or in person, at selected retailers (such as news agencies) and train stations.

 Your Myki card has no money on it when you buy it.
 You have to 'top up' your card with money before you can travel.
 This can be done using a Myki machine (located at all train stations), through selected retailers or online.